Machine Learning with Text in Python

-The course instructor is Kevin Markham (me!): Founder of the Data School blog and YouTube channel, former Data Science Expert Mentor for Springboard, and former Lead Data Science Instructor for General Assembly in Washington, DC.
+The course instructor is Kevin Markham (me!): Founder of the Data School blog and YouTube channel and former Lead Data Science Instructor for General Assembly in Washington, DC.
 I have more than 400 hours of classroom experience teaching data science in Python, and more than 1,000 hours of experience creating data science educational materials, mentoring data science students, and training other data science instructors.

 Can I see a sample of the course content?

-At PyCon 2016, I presented 3-hour tutorial based on a portion of this course.
+I previously presented 3-hour tutorial based on a portion of this course.
 Below is a recording that should give you a good idea of my teaching style.